Why they exist

 Zoovet Travel · International pet export

 zoovettravel.com/pet-travel-planner/The problem it solves: taking a pet abroad involves dozens of variables that change by country, airline, species and calendar — FAVN serology with specific time windows, zoosanitary certificates with issuance deadlines, breed restrictions, quarantine protocols, ISO microchip.
-No tool unifies those variables into a verifiable pre-departure diagnostic.
 A family that discovers a protocol error at the airport already failed months earlier.
+The error wasn't a knowledge gap — it was a timing gap.